DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Rather than that, her words made him realize the situation.
 But what should they do then?
-If Rinne, who had history of fighting with Vanessa, would rise white flag, then most certainly.
-Neo Vishal will be destroyed.
+If Rinne, who had history of fighting with Vanessa, would rise white flag, then most certainly, Neo Vishal will be destroyed.

 "Hey, Kai, how about you'd come together with us?"